FBoucher/Not-a-Dog-Workshop/README.md

 ## Part 4 - It's time to play!

 Does our Dog detector will work correctly?!
-This time to test our application...
+It's time to test our application...

 **[How to use the Automatic Not a Dog Application](Part4-Its-time-to-play.md)**